The School

 2012

-PASB is authorized by the International Baccalaureate (IB) Diploma Programme, becoming an IB World School.
+The school is authorized to offer the International Baccalaureate Diploma Programme (IBDP), becoming an IB World School.

 • 2014